Optional Practical Training

 After you apply

-After you apply for H-1b, you can continue working on your OPT until a decision is made.
+After you apply for H-1b, you can continue working on your OPT until a decision is made beyond the expiration of your OPT.

-We will issue an extended I-20 to reflect Stop Gap when given evidence of a pending application.
+We will issue an extended I-20 to reflect the Cap Gap when provided with evidence of a pending application.
+Use the button below to apply for a cap gap extension I-20.